Wetherill Park: Industrial area

 Wetherill Park is home to the largest industrial estate in the Southern Hemisphere, with companies such as Jaguar, BMW, Subaru and Mercedes-Benz situated in the area.
 Despite the heavy industrial presence, the suburb maintains a coppice environment dominated by eucalyptus trees.
-Within the industrial estate there are furniture stores, home depot stores, car mechanic services and clothing factories, among others.
+Within the industrial estate, there are furniture stores, home depot stores, car mechanic services and clothing factories, among others.

 The headquarters of the Australian paper manufacturer ABC Tissue Products (which operates tissue paper brands such as, Quilton, Naturale and Symphony, among others) is situated in Redfern Street.

 Transport

-Transitway bus route T80 operated by Transit Systems Sydney, opened in 2003 and runs partly through Wetherill Park.
+T-way bus route T80 operated by Transit Systems, opened in 2003 and runs partly through Wetherill Park.
 It is also located close to the Westlink M7 Sydney Orbital motorway.
 The Horsley Drive is the major road which runs through Wetherill Park.
 Other major roads include Polding Street and Victoria Street.

 Climate

 Wetherill Park has a humid subtropical climate (Cfa) with warm to hot summers and cool, drier winters.
 Frost is not unheard of in winter.
 Afternoon thunderstorms can occur in the warm months.

+The hottest streets in the Fairfield City area were all located in the suburb.
+Metters Place recorded the highest average temperature at 11.16°C (52.09°F), followed by Walker Place and Hexham Place, which each recorded an average of 10.34°C (50.61°F).
+This can be attributed to the prevalence of modified land surfaces within the area, particularly in higher-density residential areas and the Smithfield–Wetherill Park industrial area.

 The closest weather station is located within Prospect Reservoir on the Prospect–Wetherill Park border (in the northern outskirts of the suburb).